Arunikha/pixiv_encyclopedia_viewer_count_history_extractor/README.md

 ## Notes / Limitations

-- The script relies on the current internal JSON structure of Pixiv Encyclopedia pages (Next.js `__NEXT_DATA__`).
-  If Pixiv changes their frontend implementation, this script may break.
 - No rate limiting is implemented; please:
   - Use it responsibly
   - Avoid sending many requests in a short time